A Data-driven Loss Weighting Scheme across Heterogeneous Tasks for Image Denoising: Proposed Method

-It should be indicated that training $h_\theta$ using the proposed bi-level optimization framework (\ref{multi-bilevel-up})-(\ref{multi-bilevel-down}) does not rely on extra knowledge about weight $\W$.
-It completely allows the denoising models to decide the weight function $h_\theta$ because the output of $h_\theta$ serves the same role as the general weights in the denoising model.
-Besides, the lower-level problem (\ref{multi-bilevel-down}) produces the restored HSI from different denoising models using the same weight function $h_\theta$.
+It should be noted that training $h_\theta$ using the proposed bi-level optimization framework \eqref{multi-bilevel-up}-\eqref{multi-bilevel-down} does not rely on prior knowledge of the weight $\W$.
+It completely allows the denoising models to decide the weight function $h_\theta$ because the output of $h_\theta$ plays the same role as the weights in the denoising model.
+Besides, the lower-level problem \eqref{multi-bilevel-down} produces the restored images from different denoising models using the same weight function $h_\theta$.
 Thus, $h_\theta$ is able to integrate noise information provided by multiple models.
-This should be important because $h_\theta$ trained by a single denoising model would inevitably be more advantageous for that model.
-Then, in the upper-level problem (\ref{multi-bilevel-up}), the network parameter $\theta$ is optimized by minimizing the distance between $\hat{\X}$ and $\Xgt$, the former of which carries the ``weighting rule" from $h_\theta$.
+This should be important because $h_\theta$ trained by a single denoising model would inevitably be biased toward that model.
+Then, in the upper-level problem \eqref{multi-bilevel-up}, the network parameter $\theta$ is optimized by minimizing the distance between $\hat{\X}$ and $\Xgt$, which carries the ``weighting rule" from $h_\theta$.